bsccf/Uni-notes/Mathematics for Engineering and the Environment/11U Vectors 2/calculus with vectors.md

 >> where:
 >> $\underline{v},\underline{u}=$ are vector funtions

 This ^ one is basically what I said above, you can integrate/differentiate each part independently then add it back together... like in the example at the bottom.
+This one also works for [[integration]] with vectors.

 > ### $$ \frac{d}{dt} [ f(t) \underline{v}(t) ] = \frac{df}{dt} \underline{v} + f \frac{d\underline{v}}{dt}  $$
 >> where: